 Understanding The Different Financial Reports

-These reports offer similar data about your Company's financial performance but have subtle differences that make each report more suitable than the others based on what results you are looking for and how you want to analyze your Company's performance.
+These reports offer similar data about your company's financial performance but have subtle differences that make each report more suitable than the others based on what results you are looking for and how you want to analyze your company's performance.
+For more information, please feel free to view our Advanced Reporting Webinar.

-For example if you have a Payment of $100 from May 2018 that is only applied to an $80 invoice, the Payments report will only show $80 in its report.
+For example, if you have a payment of $100 from March 2021, but only $80 of the payment is applied to an invoice, the Payments - Applied report will only show $80 on the report.

 Wrapping It All Up